snhobbs/ModbusBasic/documents/design.md

 + The schema is passed to a protocol controller which handles all packets
     + Data is available immediately for both writes and reads

-+ Read & writes of controllers are done with a start, length, buffer, buffer_length
++ Read & writes of controllers are done with a start, length, buffer, u8Buffer

 ## Interface with code